renaissance-guy/downcrawl/volumes/canyon-falls.md

 The Brachion are hairless, humanoid, and have six-arms that they famously use to wield multiple knives in combat.
 Their history—personal, familial, and cultural—is literally written on their bodies in white tatoos that contrast starkly with their ebony black skin.

 A once great Folk—ruling an empire that spanned Volumes—they have fallen in power and prominence and now live a primative tribes scattered across the Down.
 Their former servants, the Allos, are still looked down upon.
-Brachion legend tells of a coming two-armed Godking who will unite their scattered people, defeat their enemies, and usher in a new age.
+Brachion legend tells of two-armed Godking who will arise from the Everpool to unite their scattered people, defeat their enemies, and usher in a new age.

-## More People
+## People

-### Jirab
+### Ji-rab
 Mute leader of the Brachions.
+She communicates using Fuzz.

+### Son-rab
+Mystic who has amputated four of his arms—three on the right and one on the left—believing he is the Godking.
+Frequently bathes in the Everpool.
+Could he be the one?

 ### Ormon
 Outcast Allos heretic trying to bring peace between the Allos and the Brachions.
+He has more supporters than believed.

+### Umatrum
+High priest of the Allos camp.
+Very knowledgable about Fungi.
+Seeks someone brave (or foolish) to seek a particularly hard to find Fungus.

+## Places

+### Cave of Knowledge
+Wise and telepathic Fungi share their knowledge with those who make the proper sacrifice.
+The Allos would believe this place holy if they knew of it.

+### Fungal Circles
+Rings of Fungi found throughout the canyons said to make magic less predicatable—inhibiting, amplifying, and randomizing its effects.

+### The Narrows
+Narrow, shoreless flows with dangerous rapids.
+A predator lurks nearby.

+### Hermit Falls
+Box canyon with numerous and voluminous falls pouring over the edge.
+A deaf hermit of another Folk lives here.